Let’s start with this…. Married Days Survived: 365 !

 Plans & Patience – Jacob being as patient as he is, is usually never bothered if things don’t go ‘as planned’ so this helps to keep me from turning into a head case if and when things change along the way.

-1 year ago, I would’ve had a melt down if we missed a train, or lost something, but now I’ve really learned to try shrug it off and realise there will always be something else or some other way and sometimes it’s even better than what you had originally planned.
+1 year ago, I would’ve had a meltdown if we missed a train, or lost something, but now I’ve really learned to try shrug it off and realise there will always be something else or some other way and sometimes it’s even better than what you had originally planned.
 I’m also slowly learning to allow things to happen as they do and stop forcing a plan.
 If you have no plan, then there isn’t any room for disappointment.

-Fear – Someone once asked me, aren’t you afraid of traveling to all these foreign counties?
+Fear – Someone once asked me, aren’t you afraid of travelling to all these foreign counties?
 Especially when I only speak English fluently.
 No, I’m really not, and the more I get out of my comfort zone, the more I learn.
-I find some people are more afraid of the change in their regular routine or making the initial booking for travel than they are actually traveling.
-Worrying if things will go the right way or if the hotel is right, if everything will add up.
+I find some people are more afraid of the change in their regular routine or making the initial booking for travel than they are actually travelling.
+Worrying if things will go the right way or if the hotel is right if everything will add up.
 Sure, it’s stressful sometimes but you have to jump over the fear hurdle at some point in your life.
 Why not start now?

 Where art thou home?
 It’s no secret we’ve crossed off numerous countries in the last year and some of them have been faster than others.
 During the second half of the year, I was getting tired.
 Tired of packing up after only a few days somewhere, lugging our bags from the bus terminals every other day.
 I was searching for the ‘secure’ feeling again.
 That feeling you have of having a home, no matter where in the world you are.